venkanna37/Label-Pixels/README.md

 <h1 align='center'>Label-Pixels</h1>
-Label-Pixels is a tool for semantic segmentation of remote sensing images using fully convolutional networks (FCNs), designed for extracting the road network from remote sensing imagery and it can be used in other applications applications to label every pixel in the image ( Semantic segmentation).
+Label-Pixels is the tool for semantic segmentation of remote sensing imagery using Fully Convolutional Networks (FCNs).
+Initially, this tool developed for extracting the road network from high-resolution remote sensing imagery.
+And now, this tool can be used to extract various features (Semantic segmentation of remote sensing imagery).
-  This is part of my MSc research project (Automatic Road Extraction from High-Resolution Remote Sensing Imagery using Fully Convolutional Networks and Transfer Learning).
+This is part of my MSc research work (Automatic Road Extraction from High-Resolution Remote Sensing Imagery using Fully Convolutional Networks and Transfer Learning), worked under Mr. Ashutosh Kumar Jha (IIRS) and Dr. Claudio Persello (University of Twente, ITC).

-### Tested on (recently)
+### Tested on
 ```
 python 3.6.13
 Keras 2.3.1